harinisricode18/PMS-Pension_Management_System/README.md

 Existing pension systems are designed for salaried individuals, making them inaccessible for millions of daily wage earners.

-Zenith addresses this challenge by providing an adaptive micro-pension ecosystem that converts volatile income into sustainable retirement savings.
+PMS addresses this challenge by providing an adaptive micro-pension ecosystem that converts volatile income into sustainable retirement savings.

 ---